AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> debug --> add symbols

-:menuselection:`Debug --> Debug --> Add Symbols`
+* :menuselection:`Debug --> Debug --> Add Symbols`

   Adds the symbols from a given file.
-This corresponds to the `gdb` command `add-symbol-file`.
+This corresponds to the :program:`gdb` command :command:`add-symbol-file`.
 This menu is particularly useful under VxWorks targets, where modules can be loaded independently of the debugger.
-For example, if a module is independently loaded on the target using `windshell`, you must use this functionality for the debugger to work properly.
+For example, if a module is independently loaded on the target using :command:`windshell`, you must use this functionality for the debugger to work properly.

 .. index:: menu; debug --> debug --> attach

-:menuselection:`Debug --> Debug --> Attach...`
+* :menuselection:`Debug --> Debug --> Attach...`

   Instead of starting a program to debug, attach to an already running process.
 To do so, specify the process id of the process you want to